ecklm/gsoc-blog/_posts/2018-04-30-blog-intro.md

 Dear reader,

-This is the first post of this blog, and I would like to introduce, what this blog will be about, what kind of information wou will find here, and what is the motivation behing all this.
+This is the first post of this blog, and I would like to introduce, what this blog will be about, what kind of information you will find here, and what is the motivation behing all this.

 Fortunately my project proposal has been accepted to be carried out as part of